SWE-UniStuttgart/Qlunc/readme.md

 ### Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the repository to a local directory

-By downloading the repository you will get several folders within which `Qlunc` is organized.
+By downloading or cloning the repository you will get several folders within which `Qlunc` is organized.
 The most importants to know are:

 ### Main
 This is the core of `Qlunc`.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device and instantiate the classes.